-Homemade whoopie pies are an iconic dessert made with two soft, cake-like cookies sandwiching a creamy marshmallowy filling.
-You can easily switch up the flavors of these whoopie pies for different seasons but there really isn’t much that can beat the classic- chocolate and marshmallow fluff!
-These easy-to-make whoopie pies are perfect for afternoon snacks or birthday treats.
+Homemade gobs are a nostalgic dessert made with two soft, cake-like cookies sandwiching a fluffy white filling.
+You can easily switch up the flavors for different seasons, but there really isn’t much that can beat the classic- chocolate and white icing!
+These easy-to-make gobs are sometimes also called whoopie pies based on the filling, and are perfect for afternoon snacks or birthday treats.

 I love how incredibly easy these are to make, not to mention how fast they bake!
 You can certainly make them larger or smaller if you’d like; I experimented with a few different sizes and found these to be perfect in terms of my personal preference.
 They’re large enough that you don’t feel like you need to eat more than one to get your fill, and not so big that you feel as though you totally gorged when you’re done eating one.